U.S. flag

 NRC#: 1411880

 On September 25, 2024, the EPA received notification from the National Response Center regarding abandoned 55-gallon steel drums near Flat Rock Creek in Tulsa, Oklahoma.
 EPA conducted a Removal Site Evaluation (RSE) of three dump locations at 4223 Martin Luther King, Jr. Blvd. in Tulsa, OK, from September 28, 2024, to October 25, 2024.
-During the RSE, EPA conducted an inventory of 109 drums and performed Hazard Categorization (HAZCAT) of the substances in the drums.
+During the RSE, EPA conducted an inventory of 103 of the 109 drums and performed Hazard Categorization (HAZCAT) of the substances in the drums.
+Six of the drums were empty and not analyzed.
 Any leaking drums were placed into overpacks and relocated into secondary containment.
 The drums were then covered and contained with poly and tarps to prevent rainwater, and orange construction fencing and caution tape was placed around the dump areas and secondary containment to warn off passersby.
 EPA continued to visit the site at least two times a week to maintain secondary containment, with more frequent visits occurring during inclement weather.

 From the HAZCAT results, EPA determined that of the 103 drums, 42 contained substances that were non-hazardous.
 The contents of 61 drums exhibited characteristics of hazardous substances.